orcacr-solana/pumpfun-mevbot/README.md

 # Tips

-- If the dashboard is enabled but not appearing; some chrome-based browsers must have developer mode enabled to support the TamperMonkey extension, you can find the toggle in the top right of the extensions page.
+- If the dashboard is enabled but not appearing; some chrome-based browsers must have developer mode enabled to support the extension running the dashboard, you can find the toggle in the top right of the extensions page.

 - Increase the flashloan limit by .5 - 1 SOL if you wish to target more than one or two coins at a time.

 # Contributions